isaacmarcus/DeTrack-POD-App/README.md

-# Moire Playground
+# DeTrack POD App

 A Flutter WebApp to help users of the DeTrack software download "Proof of Delivery" en-masse using a simple and intuitive calender UI.
+This app was created from the point of view of a user dealing with the issue of unavailable features that the service "DeTrack" had.
+"DeTrack" is a delivery management system that lets administrators manage and organize drivers to delivery and collection jobs.
+You can find out more at: https://www.detrack.com/

 ## Getting Started